 Highlights include QUIET IN THE LAND (Blyth Festival), THE BUZ' GEM BLUES (Lighthouse Festival) , WHAT GIVES?/ALL EARS (Teatro la Quindicina), EXIT OTHELLO (Workshop West), I OUGHTA BE IN PICTURES (Sunshine Festival) and ALLEYCATS THE MUSICAL (Hoarse Raven) - Ovation Award Nomination Best Performance Female.

-On Vancouver Island: THIS LITTLE LIGHT workshop (Belfry), EMERGE workshop (Theatre One); THE GIVER, THE SECRET GARDEN (2014 & 2017), HANA’S SUITCASE (all Kaleidoscope Theatre), SMALLTOWN A PICKUP MUSICAL(Theatre Skam), eleven CHORUS/LINE CABARETS (Gotta Getta Gimmick) and the 2017 premiere of BLACKSTONES & BATHTUBS Musical (Razzle Dazzle) in Nanaimo.
+On Vancouver Island: THIS LITTLE LIGHT workshop (Belfry); STREAM, EMERGE staged readings (Theatre One); HOUSE AT POOH CORNER, THE GIVER, THE SECRET GARDEN (2014 & 2017), HANA’S SUITCASE (all Kaleidoscope Theatre), SMALLTOWN A PICKUP MUSICAL(Theatre Skam), eleven CHORUS/LINE CABARETS (Gotta Getta Gimmick) and the 2017 premiere of BLACKSTONES & BATHTUBS Musical (Razzle Dazzle) at the Port Theatre in Nanaimo.